Hi, I'm Katie.

 I work with individual clients around the world over Skype.
 I also take on in-person clients in the Los Angeles/Glendale area.
 If you'd like to work with me, please fill out this form!
 I'd love to hear from you.

-I also have a passion for working with people who are frustrated with their eating + weight — and run groups and do coaching on this topic through the Dessert Club.
+While I love to work with clients on a range of life issues, I also do some work specifically for people who are frustrated with their eating + weight through the Dessert Club.